- Starting 30 June 2022, you’ll no longer be able to create or edit expanded text ads.

 While you can't create expanded text ads within your Display campaigns, you can copy an existing one from a Search campaign.

 Also consider using responsive ads instead of expanded text ads for your Display Network campaigns.
 Responsive ads can show as several different formats – including text ads – helping you to reach people better across apps and sites on the Google Display Network.
 Learn more

-In most scenarios, if your Final URL has a sub-domain, it will be added to your Display URL.
-In rare scenarios, your sub-domain may not be added to your Display URL.
-For example, if your sub-domain uses a trademarked term, your Display URL may not include your sub-domain.
+In most scenarios, if your final URL has a subdomain, it will be added to your display URL.
+In rare scenarios, your subdomain may not be added to your display URL.
+For example, if your subdomain uses a trademarked term, your display URL may exclude your subdomain.

-Usually when your ad shows, all the ad text that you’ve entered in headline 1, headline 2, and description 1 fields will show along with it.
-The third headline and second description fields are optional fields that can show when there is enough space, but are not guaranteed to always show.
-In some situations, Google Ads needs to shorten your text, usually with an ellipsis (“...”).
+Usually when your ad shows, all the ad text that you’ve entered in Headline 1, Headline 2 and Description 1 fields will show along with it.
+The third headline and second description fields are optional fields that can show when there's enough space, but aren't guaranteed to always show.
+In some situations, Google Ads needs to shorten your text, usually with an ellipsis ('...').
 For example:

 You can edit multiple text ads at once with bulk editing.
-You can also select multiple ads and pause, enable, or remove them via the Edit menu.
+You can also select multiple ads and pause, enable or remove them through the Edit menu.

-Bulk upload via spreadsheet is also available for expanded text ads.
-Get started
+Bulk upload by spreadsheet is also available for expanded text ads.
+Learn more about bulk uploading

 Using Google Ads Editor